Why we're working together

 The water in our rivers and lakes is vital for people and nature – and one of the biggest challenges of the 21st century is making sure there’s enough to go round.

 Already, two-thirds of the world’s population are living in regions of severe water scarcity, and many rivers and wetlands have been badly damaged.
 As well as threatening people and wildlife, this presents risks to business and economies.

 By working with HSBC, we’re demonstrating better ways to manage our most precious resource – so that we can all have the water we need for drinking, cleaning and producing food, goods and energy, while also keeping our life-giving freshwater ecosystems healthy.

 What we're doing

-We've been working with WWF for over a decade now and together we are identifying long-term environmental solutions which bring value to business, people and the planet.
+“We've been working with WWF for nearly two decades and together we are identifying long-term environmental solutions which bring value to business, people and the planet.”